Supersheep50/A-History-of-Playstation/README.md

         1. As a returning visitor I want to find out more information about the different PlayStation consoles and games in more detail.
         2. As a returning visitor I'd like to see new PlasyStation consoles and Best Selling games added.
-        3. As a returning visitor I'd like to see other games consoles included too.
+        3. As a returning visitor I'd like to be able to read up on more information about the Best Selling games.

     -   #### Frequent User Goals
         1. As a frequent user I want to sign up to a newsletter that keeps me informed on a weekly or monthly basis about PlayStation and gaming news.
-        2. As a frequent user I want to be able to see console and gaming reviews.
-        3. As a frequent user I want to be able to purchase consoles and games through the website.

 -   ### Design